mrcloudchase/chasingcloudcareers-site/docs/intro.md

 # Welcome to Chasing Cloud Careers

-**Free learning paths for engineering careers** - Your guide to Support, Linux, Cloud, DevOps, and AI Engineering.
+**Free learning paths for engineering careers** - Your comprehensive guide to 10 different engineering career paths with structured, self-directed learning.

 ## Our Mission